nicolas-kuechler/doe-suite/docs/source/design/index.rst

     The `cross` format uses the keyword `$FACTOR$` as a YAML key, while the `factor list` uses `$FACTOR$` as a YAML value and expects a corresponding level in the `factor_levels` list.

     When we use the `level-list` format or the mixed format, then we have the `factor_levels` that specify the levels that the factors take in a particular experiment run.
-For example, in the first run of the experiment, the framework replaces the `$FACTOR$` placeholder with the first entry values in the `factors_levels`list.
+For example, in the first run of the experiment, the framework replaces the `$FACTOR$` placeholder with the first entry values in the `factors_levels` list.

-..
-MORE ON ETL:
     For each suite design you can optionally configure multiple ETL pipelines to process result files.

     The reason for this is that between experiments from different domains, there are a lot of common steps which can be covered by shared implementations